South Korea Adventure

 - Take a bicycle tour of historic Gyeongju

 Day 1: Arrive in Seoul.
 Welcome to Korea!
-Make your way to your accommodation in the hip student area of Hongdae.
-You’ll meet your group this evening for a delish Korean barbecue.
-Then go to Namsan Mountain to admire the city’s twinkling lights and see the iconic ‘love padlocks’ at the base of N Seoul tower – cuuute!
+Enjoy a high-energy Taekwondo class this afternoon, then go to Namsan Mountain to admire the city’s twinkling lights and see the iconic ‘love padlocks’ at the base of N Seoul tower – cuuute!

 Day 5: Seoul and Gyeongju.
-Travel to historic Gyeongju.
-Start with lunch at bustling Seongdong Market, and then take a bicycle tour of the city.
+Travel to historic Gyeongju with a stop en route at the BTS bus stop!
+Then take a bicycle tour of the city.
 We’ll visit Cheonmachong Tombs, Cheomseongdae observatory, Gyerim Forest and Hyanggyo Confucius School.
-Enjoy some authentic food in the city tonight before strolling round Anapji pond for stellar views of the Palace.
+Enjoy some authentic food in a hanok tonight before strolling round Anapji pond for stellar views of the Palace.

 Day 6: Gyeongju and Golgulsa Temple Stay.
-Start the day with a visit to beautiful Bulguksa Temple, a 300 year old Hanok, or Woljeonggyo Bridge.
+Start the day with a visit to the beautiful Bulguksa Temple, a 300 year old Hanok, or Woljeonggyo Bridge.
 Then transfer to Golgulsa Temple where we’ll stay the night.
-Get your zen on with a meditation class with the monks, enjoy a Buddhist veggie dinner, take part in the evening chanting service and meditation, then learn the basics of Sunmudo (a form of martial art)!
+Get your zen on with a meditation class, enjoy a Buddhist veggie dinner, take part in the evening chanting and meditation, then learn the basics of Sunmudo!